Cannabis and sports: Basketball

-The National Basketball Association (NBA) suspended random drug testing for cannabis during the COVID-19 pandemic, initially instituting the policy during the 2020 NBA Bubble and then extending it through the 2020–21, 2021–22, and 2022–23 NBA seasons.
-Commissioner Adam Silver stated: "We decided that, given all the things that were happening in society, given all the pressures and stress that players were under, that we didn't need to act as Big Brother right now."
+The National Basketball Association (NBA) removed cannabis from the list of drugs it tests for under a seven-year collective bargaining agreement reached in April 2023.
+The league initially adopted the policy for the 2020 NBA Bubble during the COVID-19 pandemic, then extended it for the 2020–21, 2021–22, and 2022–23 NBA seasons.
+Commissioner Adam Silver stated in 2020: "We decided that, given all the things that were happening in society, given all the pressures and stress that players were under, that we didn't need to act as Big Brother right now."
 Previously Silver had stated that he was "very interested in the science when it comes to medical marijuana" and that he does not see cannabis use as an ethical or moral issue.
 He also noted in 2018 that multiple players have told him that cannabis helps them deal with their anxiety.

 In 2017, NBA player Al Harrington conducted an interview with former commissioner David Stern regarding the topic of cannabis use by players.
 Stern told Harrington during the interview: "I'm now at the point where personally I think [cannabis] probably should be removed from the banned list.
 You've persuaded me."
 NBA head coach Steve Kerr has also expressed support for allowing the use of cannabis in professional sports.

 NBA players that have advocated for the legalization of cannabis include Harrington, Cliff Robinson, and Oscar Robertson.
 Harrington appeared in a video ad to endorse California's Proposition 64 in 2016.
 Robertson appeared in a TV ad endorsing an Ohio ballot measure to legalize cannabis in 2015.

-NBA players that are entrepreneurs in the cannabis industry or that have entered into business partnerships include Kevin Durant, Allen Iverson, Al Harrington, Shawn Kemp, Cliff Robinson, Larry Hughes, Chris Webber, Isiah Thomas, Ben Wallace, Dwyane Wade, Carmelo Anthony, John Wall, John Salley, and Paul Pierce.
+A seven-year collective bargaining agreement reached in 2023 allows NBA players to invest in and promote CBD companies and products without restriction, but for non-CBD cannabis companies players can have only a "passive, non-controlling interest", while non-CBD cannabis products cannot be promoted by players.
+Active and retired NBA players that are entrepreneurs in the cannabis industry or that have entered into business partnerships include Kevin Durant, Allen Iverson, Al Harrington, Shawn Kemp, Cliff Robinson, Larry Hughes, Chris Webber, Isiah Thomas, Ben Wallace, Dwyane Wade, Carmelo Anthony, John Wall, John Salley, and Paul Pierce.
 Iverson announced a partnership with Harrington's company Viola Brands in 2021.
 In addition to collaborating on various business initiatives, the pair announced they would engage in educational efforts to reduce the stigma surrounding cannabis use.
 Durant announced a separate partnership in 2021 with the company Weedmaps to "deconstruct the negative stereotypes associated with cannabis while elevating the conversation around the plant's potential for athlete wellness and recovery".

 In the Women's National Basketball Association (WNBA), cannabis is reported to be a banned substance that the league tests and penalizes players for.
 WNBA player Sue Bird has served as an "athlete ambassador" for a cannabidiol (CBD) startup company.